 How Many Bison are in the United States?

-The population of bison in the United States has increased dramatically from the late 1800s.
-Although wild bison are still not even a fraction of the level they were in that time, there are approximately five hundred thousand currently in the country.
+The population of bison in the United States has increased dramatically since the late 1800s.
+Although wild bison are still not even a fraction of the level they were at that time, approximately five hundred thousand are currently in the country.

 There are approximately one hundred and eighty-four thousand bison in the US living on farms and private ranches, with 1,775 ranches and farms currently raising them.

-In Canada, approximately 120,000 bison are living in ranches and farms.
+In Canada, approximately 120,000 bison live on ranches and farms.

-There is another 10,000 bison in US federal herds and approximately 9,000 in state and other public herds.
+There are another 10,000 bison in US federal herds and approximately 9,000 in state and other public herds.
 Along with this population, another 20,000 bison are estimated to be on tribal lands.

-Most of the current bison can be found in farms and private ranches, with only the following numbers left in the wild.
+Most of the current bison can be found on farms and private ranches, with only the following numbers left in the wild.

 How Many Wild Bison are in the United States?